writetosudeepto/Data-Science-With-Pandas/README.md

 # Data-Science-With-Pandas

-I am trying to learn Data Science and this it is an excercise project.
+I am trying to learn Data Science and this is an excercise project.